it Giro d'Italia Women

 Rutger Tijssen, Technical Director of Team Jumbo-Visma Women, is pleased with both riders.
 "We will have a balanced team in the new year, where we can maximise each rider's strengths.
 Each of them has her own qualities and should be able to fully develop and show them in the coming years."

 After this season, Team Jumbo-Visma will let go of Karlijn Swinkels (UAE), Noemi Ruëgg (Education First), Coryn Labecki (Education First), Teuntje Beekhuis (UnoX) and Kim Cadzow.
-The contracts of Eva van Agt and Linda Riedmann are extended.
+The contracts of Eva van Agt and Linda Riedmann are extended to 2025.

 Related updates